NexusMutual/docs/docs/governance/governance.md

 * [Nick Munoz-McDonald](https://github.com/NickErrant)
 * [Graeme Thurgood](https://twitter.com/GraemeThurgood)

+#### Emergency Pause Powers

+In extreme situations where a vulnerability is discovered, the Advisory Board has the power to enact an emergency pause of the Ratcheting AMM (RAMM) contract or of the entire protocol.
+This power would only be used as a means of securing the protocol if a vulnerability was discovered that could put funds at risk.

+For added security, a separate Emergency Pause multisig was created with *only* the power to pause either the RAMM contract or the entire protocol.
+An additional two (2) signers have been added to this multisig to have adequate coverage across time zones.

+The Advisory Board members listed above are signers on this multisig, as well as:
+* [BraveNewDeFi](https://twitter.com/BraveDeFi), Head of the DAO Community team
+* [Shark0der](https://twitter.com/shark0der), Nexus Mutual Foundation Technical Lead

 ## DAO governance power

 Voting power in DAO governance, which uses Snapshot, is equal to the sum total of an individual member’s NXM tokens.